-AIF’s objective is to provide a high level of income with the opportunity for income growth and capital growth over the life of the company.
-AIF is geared through a ZDP stock.
-The portfolio is split into two pools, one (70–80% of assets) is invested in UK small-cap equities, the other is an income portfolio containing sterling fixed-interest instruments, reverse convertibles and high-yielding shares in other investment companies.
+AIF’s objective is to provide shareholders with a high income and the opportunity for capital growth.
+The portfolio is split into two pools: one (c 70–80% of assets) is invested in UK small-cap equities; the other is an income portfolio containing fixed-income instruments, convertibles and high-yielding shares in other investment companies.
 Performance is measured against a composite benchmark made up 75% of the Numis Smaller Companies (excluding investment companies) Index and 25% of the ICE BofAML Sterling Non-Gilts Index.